PureKrome/serilog-sinks-insightops/README.md

     Token = "<to fill in by you>", // Guid, taken from your InsightOps log account UseSsl = false, // or True for sending via HTTPS.
 Make sure you can handle TLS1.2 (or newer) Debug = false // or True to see low level R7 Insight ops debug messages in the console (this is helpful actually!)

+    // Optional settings people rarely use.
+You can ignore these, unless you know what you're doing:
+    // (and these are the defaults)
+    IsUsingDataHub = false, // Set to true to use custom DataHub instance instead of Logentries service.
+    DataHubAddress = null, // DataHub server address DataHubPort = 0, // DataHub server port
+    LogHostname = null, // Set to true to send HostName alongside with the log message HostName = null, // User-defined host name.
+If empty the library will try to obtain it automatically LogID = null // Log ID
 };
 ```